jcolinge/BulkSignalR/README.md

 ## Overview

-BulkSignalR is used to infer ligand-receptor (L-R) interactions from bulk expression data (transcriptomics/proteomics) data, or spatial transcriptomics.
+BulkSignalR is used to infer ligand-receptor (L-R) interactions from bulk expression (transcriptomics/proteomics) data, or spatial transcriptomics.
 Potential L-R interactions are taken from the LR*db* database, which is  included in our other package SingleCellSignalR, available from Bioconductor [here](https://www.bioconductor.org/packages/release/bioc/html/SingleCellSignalR.html).